 To earn your PhD, you must demonstrate independent research capability.
-The program consists of coursework and a substantial research component.
+The program consists of coursework, a candidacy exam, and a substantial research component.

 Expected duration: 3+ years

-Students must complete 24 credit hours of coursework including a minimum of 12 credit hours in the program area; a minimum of six credit hours in a cognate area; and a minimum of six credit hours of research methods/analysis.
+Students must complete 21 credit hours of coursework including a minimum of nine credit hours in the program area; a minimum of six credit hours in a support area; and a minimum of six credit hours of research methods.

 Sample course offerings